chen33001/GraphLM-DNA-Compression/README.md

 - `graph_plus_dnagpt2` is currently worse than `dnagpt2_only` in `bpb` on this input.
 - It is faster than `dnagpt2_only`, but still much slower than `graph_only`.
-- On this window, the hybrid graph stage is not yet justified by compression ratio.
+- On this window, the planner still keeps some graph structure, but that graph-assisted layout does not improve compression ratio.

 ### `2500bp`